DynoCC/Dyno-Custom-Commands/Advanced Commands/Avelon RPG/README.md

 permalink: /FunCommands/MiniGames/DynoRPG
 ---

-# Dyno RPG
+# Avelon RPG
-Otherwise called **Avelon RPG**, Dyno RPG is a RPG Game made using Dyno CC and inspirted by the infection minigame and a few other custom commands.
+**Avelon RPG** is a RPG Game made using Dyno CC and inspirted by the infection minigame and a few other custom commands.
 It is planned to be a community project to be built into something everybody can enjoy.
 As such everyone is welcome to add their own commands to it as they desire.

 ## How to